What Healthy Eating Means After Breast Cancer

 Eat the rainbow

 “The general cornerstone of post–breast cancer healthy eating is a plant-based diet,” says Stacy Kennedy, RD, a senior clinical nutritionist at the Dana-Farber Cancer Institute.
-Fruits, vegetables, whole grains, nuts and seeds, lentils, as well as some lean meats provide vitamins, minerals, phytonutrients, fiber, complex carbohydrates, and protein—all of which may help you achieve better health, she says.
+Fruits, vegetables, whole grains, nuts and seeds, lentils, as well as some lean meats provide vitamins, minerals, phytonutrients, fiber, complex carbohydrates, and protein—all of which may help improve your health, she says.
 Plus, exhaustion can linger for cancer survivors—and these compounds may help boost both energy and metabolism.

 But while some evidence suggests the antioxidants and phytonutrients in produce might be protective for some forms of cancer, it’s less clear which ones are the most protective, says Doyle.
 That’s why she suggests consuming a variety of colors: “Colorful fruits and vegetables tend to have the most nutrients.”
 (One exception: cauliflower—it’s white, but incredibly nutritious, she notes.)